ChadMcCallum/pyclock/README.md

 I tried to be all multithready so that the downloading and processing of each image doesn't block the main drawing thread and introduce slowdown.

+This is my first actual attempt at Python, so be nice :P

 ## Future Enhancements
 - Notification icons (again, like Windows 8) to indicate if you have unread mail / tweets / other notifications.
 - More of a "slide-up-tile" transition